Contrastive Attraction and Contrastive Repulsion for Representation Learning: The proposed approach

 }

 where we denote $\piv^+$ and $\piv^-$ as the conditional distributions of intra-positive contrasts and intra-negative contrasts, respectively, and $c(\vz_1,\vz_2)$ as the point-to-point cost of moving between two vectors $\vz_1$ and $\vz_2$, $e.g.$, the squared Euclidean distance $\|\vz_{1}-\vz_{2}\|^{2}$ or the negative inner product $-\vz_{1}^{T}\vz_{2}$.
-Below we explain the doubly contrastive components.
+In the following we explain the doubly contrastive components with more details.